tring-jayaprakash/auctionProject/README.md

 ## Auction System
-An online auction system where users can bid on items in real-time.
+An online auction system where users can bid on players in real-time.

 # Tech Stack